 Example 9: JS client with SMQ onconnect and onclose event handlers.

 The example can be compiled for both Windows and Linux.
-The repository includes ready to use Visual Studio project files.
+The repository includes ready-to-use Visual Studio project files.
 The code can be downloaded and compiled for Linux as follows:

 See the SMQ GitHub repository's readme file for additional details.
 The following video shows how to run the example bundle using three terminals on Linux.
 You would use the same startup sequence on Windows using three console windows.